edbennett/plymouth-talk-20241106/slides/slides.md

 Notes:
 Two of the finest scientists of the 17th century.
 Both claimed to have invented calculus.
-Likely that they both did, indepedently.
+Likely that they both did, independently.
 But neither claim could be proven because the culture was to be secretive about your work so you could make money by teaching it to those who wanted to learn.